 1) Your venue

-Venues with a lot of foot traffic may want to consider having delivery because it's easier for customers to be able to order what they want without being in the restaurant.
+Venues with a lot of foot traffic may want to consider having a food delivery service because it's easier for customers to be able to order what they want without being in the restaurant.

-Venues that are more high-end may not have as many people ordering take out or delivery, but will still benefit from catering larger groups and having a variety of menu options available for guests who are dining onsite.
+Venues that are more high-end may not have as many people ordering take-out or delivery, but will still benefit from catering to larger groups and having a variety of menu options available for guests who are dining onsite.

 2) Your customers

-For example, some customers like the convenience of ordering and receiving their food without waiting in line.
-Others prefer to wait for their take-out order, however receive a better packaging and presentation of their food instead.
+For example, some repeat customers like the convenience of ordering and receiving their food without waiting in line.
+Others prefer to wait for their take-out order, however, receive better packaging and presentation of their food instead.

 Whatever the case may be, you need to investigate these types of incidents immediately and find a way to resolve the conflict.

-If it's clear that the customer is not satisfied, there are several ways for restaurant staff members and any company representative to handle this situation.
+If it's clear that the customer is not satisfied, there are several ways for restaurant staff members and any company representative to handle this situation to fulfill deliveries.
 For example, if you see from the food tracking app that they're still waiting for their food after 45 minutes, you can offer a free dessert or appetizer as an apology.